ccfontes/eg/README.md

 (ex (identity #js {:a [1]}) => #js {:a [1]}))
 ```

-Check if your specs are on the correct track using examples.
+Check if your specs are on the right track using examples.
 `eg` validates examples against a spec defined with a qualified keyword:
 ```clj
 (require '[clojure.spec.alpha :as spec])